 Family physician's post medical school training includes rotations in internal medicine, pediatrics, obstetrics & gynecology, psychiatry, and geriatrics.

-Help you to access all the services you need in one visit
+Help you access all the services you need in one visit.

-Ultimately, identify any potential future health concerns to ensure you and your family maintain optimal health
+Ultimately, identify any potential future health concerns to ensure that you and your family maintain optimal health.

-Connect you with others (Specialists, Health Coach, etc. as required)
+Connect you with other clinical specialists (Specialists, Health Coach, etc. as required).

 With a family physician on your side, you have a partner to guide you and help you manage your health.
 Family medicine practitioners develop personal relationships with their patients and build a history with them.